thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 Make sure that folders and files have the lowest permissions necessary to run.
 This will help mitigate remote file inclusions, directory traversal attacks, and jailbreaking.

-[ ] **Remove Unused Code**
+[ ] **Remove unused code**

 Unused code is still vulnerable code.
 This is especially true with PHP.
 Most WordPress, Drupal, and Joomla hacks come from plugins that are deactivated but can still be exploited.

 [ ] **Remove metadata from SVGs**

-Meta data will be removed during the image optimization process for SVGs that we create.
+Metadata will be removed during the image optimization process for SVGs that we create.
 Any process that allows user SVG uploads should verify that no vulnerabilities are allowed.

 ## Standards Compliance QA